devdeliw/website/content/qiskit/01_Single_Systems.md

 ![](/screenshot6.png)

-If we apply two $X$-gates in succession, we see the qubit flip back to its original state $|0\rangle$.
+If we apply two $X$-gates in succession, the qubit flips back to its original state $|0\rangle$.

 ```python